Avon and Somerset Police: Mounted Division Unit

 Although considered a luxury in other forces, Avon and Somerset Police has a division of mounted police due to the many events that attract large crowds in the area such as Badminton Horse Trials, Glastonbury Festival and Bristol City Football Club.
 The unit consists of 12 bred bay geldings.
 The unit is occasionally loaned to neighbouring forces as Avon and Somerset and Gloucestershire are the only West Country police forces with a mounted division.

 Former tri-force collaboration

 From 2013 to 2019, specialist teams – roads, firearms and police dogs – operated in collaboration with the Gloucestershire and Wiltshire forces.

 Presentation

 Headgear

-Male police officers and Special Constables (up to and including the rank of Sergeant_ on foot patrol wear the traditional custodian helmet, in the rose style, with a Brunswick star that reads 'Avon and Somerset Constabulary'.
+Male police officers and Special Constables (up to and including the rank of Police Sergeant) on foot patrol wear the traditional custodian helmet, in the rose style, with a Brunswick star that reads 'Avon and Somerset Constabulary'.

-A black peaked cap with the black-and-white tartan capband is worn on mobile patrol in vehicles, and a white peaked cap for traffic officers.
+A black peaked cap with the black-and-white tartan capband is worn on mobile patrol in vehicles and for certain occasions (such as driving checekpoints) and a white peaked cap for traffic officers.

-Female police officers and Special Constables have the option of a black bowler hat, or black peaked cap, or a white bowler hat for traffic officers.
+Female police officers (including Special Constables) have the option of a black bowler hat, or black peaked cap, or a white bowler hat for traffic officers.

-Male PCSOs wear a black peaked cap, with a blue sold capband, with female PCSOs having the option of wearing that, or a bowler cap in the same style.
+Male PCSOs wear a black peaked cap, with a blue solid capband and Force capbadge, with female PCSOs having the option of wearing that, or a bowler cap in the same style.

+During inclement weather, police officers (including Special Constables) may wear a black beanie (warm) hat with "POLICE" written on the front part.

+PCSOs may wear a bright blue beanie (warm) hat with "PCSO" on the front.
+Neither have the Force capbadge.

+Police Constables and Special Constables of the rank of Inspector and Chief Inspector and Special Inspector and Special Chief Inspector respectively, wear peaked, or bowler, caps with raised black band on the brim of the cap and under the capbadge on the bowler.

+For Superintendent and Chief Superintendent ranks, the raised band becomes silver and for very senior officers, oak leaves are worn on both the outer and inner edges of their peaks, or, a double row beneath the capbadge for female officers.

+Specialist Headgear

+Some specialist headgear exists for officers (both regular and Specials) in specialist capabilities.

+For example, Firearms officers and Dog Unit officers may wear a black baseball cap, for both male and female members.

+For officers on Public Order duties, a foldable baseball cap with "POLICE on the front, is worn, in lieu of when the 'NATO' helmet is not being used.